adamAfro/fc-browser-maker/readme.md

 :fox_face: - firefox lets opening popup only from background script
     and so a lot of clicking (:mouse:x6 could be 3) is required for now

-### Supported Websites

-Network usage of scrapping is dependent of form data is given.

-#### Live-Scrap

-Some websites work with JS, so casual scrapping won't do much.
-Headless browser seems not adequate when you have normal browser and not a terabyte-need of data, so a popup it is

-Also it looks cooler

-Supported:

-- deepl.com/translate

-Planned:

-- chat.open.ai

-Live scarp tends to be more compact and as such may require less network usage.

-#### Background scrap

-Some websites can be scrapped with normal `fetch` API, and that is prefered for simplicity and speed

-Planned:

-- treccani.it/enciclopedia

 ## Why?

 :speech_balloon: There's a plenty of language flashcards up there, in the internet.